oddbird/oddleventy/content/work/sass-core.md

 these changes required extensive investigation to ensure that they would not break existing functionality, and provide the intended benefits.

+OddBird also contributed supporting blog posts, specifications, and documentation for the new features.

 {% call layout.grid('narrow-columns') %}

 {% call layout.block('column') %}